 Key to the success of this application was the ongoing engagement and dialogue between our planning consultants and the case officer.
 These proposals sought to bring back into life three redundant buildings, which, without due care and attention would have swiftly become dilapidated.
 We are delighted that we were able to successfully evidence the benefits of this scheme and in so doing, continue to protect and enhance the site context.

 How we can help you with your barn conversion

 Plainview Planning has extensive knowledge and experience in negotiating planning permission for a variety of rural development schemes including the change of use of barns to residential dwellings (see here).
 The National Planning Policy Framework (NPPF) supports sustainable development and gives rural areas opportunities to convert agricultural buildings into residential dwellings.

 However, whilst there is on-paper support for these types of development, it is important to note that planning is very much site specific and the site context, the condition of the barn, the planning history, local policies, national policies and your aspirations will have an impact.

-If you are wanting professional advice on how to turn a redundant farm building into a residential dwelling or have other rural development aspirations, feel free to give us a call on 01242 501003 or email us at email@example.com to see how we can best assist you and to receive a no obligation fee quote for our services.
-Alternatively, you can submit your site via our Landmark Form.
+If you are wanting professional advice on how to turn a redundant farm building into a residential dwelling or have other rural development aspirations, contact our team via firstname.lastname@example.org or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
 We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.